meadapt/github-actions-reutilizaveis/README.md

 ```
 # This uses a reusable workflow
-name: Add Project To Issue
+name: Add project to issue

 on:
   issues: